 Have you met us?
 What’s a day of family travel with the Taylors that doesn’t include some sort of beach?
 Lake Cushman has some great beach spots, but you need to know where they are.
 Most of the beaches fall within private access points, so you’ll be paying for some sort of day use pass or a pass will be provided with your vacation rental.

 The most common day use is via the Skokomish Park, which use to be Lake Cushman State Park.
 Here you’ll find beach access, boat launch (useful when the lake is low), kayak/paddleboard/canoe rentals and more.
 It’s a great place if you’re just visiting for the day and aren’t joining others who are staying at the lake.

-We had our own neighborhood beach this year, as we rented a house via VRBO.
-Our beach was in Division 3 of the Lake Cushman Maintanence Co.
-It was awesome.
-With a large, protected swimming area and a day use marina it was a perfect homebase to enjoy the lake.
-Our beach also had a playground… which the kids might have enjoyed more than time in the water.
-Eh, to each their own.
+We enjoy having our own neighborhood beach, when we rent a house via VRBO.
+Our favorite beach are is in Division 3 of the Lake Cushman Maintenance Co.
+It is awesome.
+With a large, protected swimming area and a day use marina it is a perfect home base to enjoy the lake.
+This particular beach also has a playground.

-Note: If you’re staying in a vacation rental at Lake Cushman, like we did for the first time this year, you probably will fall into one of the Divisions ran by the LCMC.
+Note: If you’re staying in a vacation rental at Lake Cushman you probably will fall into one of the Divisions ran by the LCMC.
 For parking at the beaches or boat launches, you’ll need a pass there too.
 We were fortunate that our VRBO came with a pass and instructions for getting more, but you may need to stop in at the LCMC office to obtain one.

 Something we don’t do often as a family when we go to Lake Cushman is just cruise around and explore the lake.
 I don’t know why not, as Lake Cushman is enormous and so beautiful.
 It is a man-made lake at the base of the Olympic Mountains and borders Olympic National Park, so its views are breathtaking around every bend.